MileHacker Logo

 • Infrastructure: Protected bike lanes and multi-use trails are common.

-• Safety: Be aware of car traffic and pedestrians, especially on shared paths.
+• Safety: Be aware of car traffic and people on foot, especially on shared paths.

 • No-Go Areas: Generally no specific "no-go" areas, but exercise caution in poorly lit industrial zones at night.